Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Estimate of Chance Coincidence

-\ Under the signal hypothesis, the pdf for a neutrino doublet produced by a specific source can be divided in two components: \begin{itemize} \item A flux component $p_f$ that expresses the probability of detecting \textit{at least} two neutrinos from the source; \item A spatial component $p_a$ which takes into account the angular distance between the source and the neutrinos. \end{itemize} \ The flux component consists of the cumulative density function between 2 and $+\infty$ detections of a Poisson distribution:
+\ Under the alternative hypothesis (i.e. the doublet with the highest test statistic has been produced by a source $S$), the pdf for a neutrino doublet produced by a specific source can be divided in two components: \begin{itemize} \item A flux component $p_f$ that expresses the probability of detecting \textit{at least} two neutrinos from the source; \item A spatial component $p_a$ which takes into account the angular distance between the source and the neutrinos. \end{itemize} \ The flux component consists of the cumulative density function between 2 and $+\infty$ detections of a Poisson distribution:

 where $\mu_S$ is the expected number of detected neutrinos from a specific source $S$.
 The expected number of neutrinos depends on three components: \begin{itemize} \item The neutrino flux of the source at Earth, $\mu_f(E,z_S)$, which depends on the distance of the source (hence, on the redshift $z_S$) and its neutrino energy spectrum.
-We assume that the source emits neutrinos following a power-law spectral shape with spectral index of $\gamma=2$, i.e. $\phi(E)=\phi_0 \left(\frac{E}{E_0}\right)^{-2}$, where $\phi_0 = \phi(E_0)$ is the neutrino rate at the energy $E_0$, and $E_0$ is the lower bound in the effective-area energy range from \citep{abbasi2023icecat1}. \item The effective area $A_\mathrm{eff}(E,\theta_S)$ that describes the properties of the detector, which depends on the neutrino energy and its declination. \item The duration of the experiment $T$.
-The longer the experiment is, the higher is the probability of detecting neutrinos from the source (assume a steady neutrino emission). \end{itemize} \ The total number of neutrinos is given by the integral over the energy:
+We treat the sources as emitting neutrinos following a power-law spectral shape with spectral index of $\gamma=2$, i.e. $\phi(E)=\phi_0 \left(\frac{E}{E_0}\right)^{-2}$, where $\phi_0 = \phi(E_0)$ is the flux normalization at source, and $E_0$ is the lower bound in the effective-area energy range from \citet{abbasi2023icecat1}. \item The effective area $A_\mathrm{eff}(E,\theta_S)$ that describes the properties of the detector, which depends on the neutrino energy and its declination. \item The duration of the experiment $T$.
+The longer the experiment is, the higher is the probability of detecting neutrinos from the source (we treat the sources as steady neutrino emitters). \end{itemize} \ The total number of expected neutrinos is given by the integral over the energy:

 where $\theta_S$ and $z_S$ are the declination and the redshift of the source.
-For the rate at $E_0$ it is necessary to make a choice that will be discussed in Sect.~\ref{subsec:choices}.
+For the flux normalization it is necessary to make a choice that will be discussed in Sec.~\ref{subsec:choices}.

-By integrating Eq. \ref{eq:muestimation} assuming a linear distance-redshift relation the expected number of neutrinos from the source $S$ is
+By integrating Eq.~\ref{eq:muestimation} assuming a linear distance-redshift relation the expected number of neutrinos from the source~$S$ is